BOARD OF DIRECTORS

 She aims to promote and maintain professional integrity standards among our members, thus ensuring the high status and dignity of our profession by implementing policies and activities to advance our profession.

-Director, Independent Translators
+Director, Independent Translators and Director, Salaried Translators

 As an independent business owner since 2004, Mark understands the issues freelance translators face in running their own business, whether as sole proprietor or as a private corporation, and as part of a worldwide industry.
 Mark’s aim as Director for Independent Translators is to help assist small linguistic business owners by leveraging membership in the ATIO through networking and other means.

-Director, Community Interpreters; Director, Medical Interpreters
+Director, Medical Interpreters

 She has taught in the Court Interpretation Program at Vancouver Community College, in the Distance Education program of the Open Learning University, Burnaby, B. C. and at Seattle Central Community College, Seattle, Washington.
 She has also trained Community Interpreters for Surrey Delta Immigrant Services.